secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 11. The Partner goes through the Proof of Execution process:
    - The partner sends the Proof of Execution (POE), customer signed statement of work (SOW), or other customer-verified proof of execution to `Partnersupport@gitlab.com`.
    - The partner completes the [POE form](https://forms.gle/1AXbStjZCKuWecTf7).
-12. The Partner Help Desk will ensure the Deal ID is listed on the POE, upload it to the opportunity, and chatter the Channel Manager.
-The Partner Help Desk will then update the Service Attach Deal Registration Status to Closed-Won.
+12. The Partner Operations team will ensure the Deal ID is listed on the POE, upload it to the opportunity, and chatter the Channel Manager.
+The Partner Operations team will then update the Service Attach Deal Registration Status to Closed-Won.
 13. After the close of quarter in which the resale deal is closed-won*, Channel Operations will pull a report of Closed-Won Service Attach Deal Registrations for rebate payments.
-Channel Operations sends the report to Partner Help Desk.
-14. Partner Help Desk submits the payments to Coupa for reseller payouts.
+14. Partner Operations submits the payments to Coupa for reseller payouts.
 Resellers should receive payment within 45 days of the start of the new quarter.

 Rebate payouts will be reported and paid after each GitLab quarter close.